What is an EMP Inspection?

 In all those years living there, not once did I hear of an EMP Inspection.
-In fact, it wasn’t until I moved to Tulsa that I heard that term.
+In fact, it wasn’t until I became a home inspector in Tulsa that I heard that term.
 Furthermore, I was surprised to hear that real estate agents in Tulsa were recommending such inspection for single family residential homes, even after Oklahoma developed licensing for Home Inspectors and a Standards of Practice!

 Why EMP Inspections Need to Go Away in Tulsa

 With an EMP Inspection, your Structure is not included in the inspection.
 Your roof won’t be inspected, nor your attic structure nor will your foundation be inspected or even the exterior walls!
 The lot drainage also will be not be inspected.
 That’s a lot of stuff the home inspector won’t be looking at if you ask for an EMP only inspection!